 Smoothness and grinding criteria shall be considered for new concrete decks, slabs, or new concrete overlays.
-Mainline bridges and ramps shall have longitudinal grooving and with bridge length greater than 150ft and ADT greater than 10,000 shall follow the criteria set forth in IDOT ABD 17.1.
+Mainline bridges and ramps shall have longitudinal grooving when bridge lengths are greater than 150ft and ADT greater than 10,000 and shall follow the criteria set forth in IDOT ABD 17.1.
+Mainline bridges may consider using longitudinal grooving, regardless of bridge length or ADT, and shall be considered on a case-by-case basis.